Nadaraya-Watson Estimator for I.I.D. Paths of Diffusion Processes: Bandwidth selection and numerical experiments

 \subsection{Numerical experiments}

 Some numerical experiments on our estimation method are presented in this subsection.
-The discrete-time approximate Nadaraya-Watson estimator is computed on 4 datasets generated by SDEs with various types of vector fields.
+The discrete-time approximate Nadaraya-Watson (NW) (see (\ref{NW_estimator_discrete})) estimator is computed on 4 datasets generated by SDEs with various types of vector fields.
 In each case, the bandwidth of the NW estimator is selected via the looCV method introduced at Subsection \ref{section_looCV}.
-On the one hand, we consider two models with the same linear drift function but with an additive noise for the first one and a multiplicative noise for the second one: \begin{itemize} \item[1.]
+On the one hand, two models with the same linear drift function are considered, but with an additive noise for the first one and a multiplicative noise for the second one: \begin{itemize} \item[1.]
 The so-called Langevin equation, that is

 \item[2.]
 The hyperbolic diffusion process, that is